amgrubb/BloomingLeaf/NODE-README.md

 2. Run Node Server
-	i) The leaf-analysis folder should be structured in the following way:
+	a) The leaf-analysis folder should be structured in the following way:

 	1. Place app.js file in the leaf-analysis folder.
 In the app.js file on line 6, update use path to be the absolte path 	       to the folder BloomingLeaf.